-Bus Travel To and From School
+Bus Travel To and From the College

 There are various bus companies that transport students to and from the College.
-Many of these use the Lismore Schools' Bus Interchange, located in Leycester and Hindmarsh Streets.
-Some bus companies operate a service direct to Woodlawn.
-However, most students travelling by bus will transfer buses at the Interchange.
+Some of these companies will transfer students directly to the College, others will require students to alight at the Lismore Schools' Bus Interchange, located in Leycester and Hindmarsh Streets, and catch a second bus for transport to the College.
+This second bus is from Northern Rivers Bus Lines and will use bus bays 19 or 20.